mikenakis/Bathyscaphe/README.md

 Bathyscaphe is a java library that can inspect objects at runtime and assert that they are immutable.

-For an article explaining what problem it solves, why it is even a problem, why Bathyscaphe is preferable to alternatives, etc. see the corresponding post in my blog: [michael.gr - Bathyscaphe](https://blog.michael.gr/2022/05/bathyscaphe.html)
+For an explanation of what problem it solves, why it is even a problem, why Bathyscaphe is preferable to alternatives, etc. see the corresponding post in my blog: [michael.gr - Bathyscaphe](https://blog.michael.gr/2022/05/bathyscaphe.html)

 Bathyscaphe consists of 4 modules: